top of page

 • If you are concerned about your spiritual safety, ask the practitioner/centre how the space is kept safe during ceremony.
 They may mention icaros, protective plant spirits and dietas they have done with protective plants, the protection of ancestral spirits or how the Curandero sees and works in their medicine space.
 If they don't really have much to say or don't seem to know that could be a sign that they don't really know....

 • Is there first aid available, and how accessible is a hospital if it were needed?
-In the case that something did happen, it is beneficial to know that help is accessible and available.
+In the case that something did happen, it is good to know that help is accessible and available.

 Red Flags